D4wnstar/aetherwisp/General physics/Extensive property.md

 - the presence of long-range, non-negligible internal forces
 - the surface-to-volume ratio is heavily slanted in favor of the surface

 These do occur even in real systems.
-For instance, the volume of a star is not cleanly extensive because the [[Interazione gravitazionale|gravitational interaction]] between atoms tends to counteract the increase in size due to adding more atoms, which makes the volume function non-linear.
+For instance, the volume of a star is not cleanly extensive because the [[Gravity|gravitational interaction]] between atoms tends to counteract the increase in size due to adding more atoms, which makes the volume function non-linear.

 :::image
 ![[Extensive properties.png]]